-NATO hasn't solved its spending problem
+Trump criticized NATO spending.
+Here's what's really going on

+Trump lodged his complaint during his first official meeting with leaders from the 27 other members of the alliance in Brussels.

+"Member nations are still not paying what they should be paying," Trump said.
+"This is not fair to the people and taxpayers of the United States."

-President Trump has changed his tune on NATO.
-Not so long ago he was slamming members of the alliance for not paying their way, then in February he said money was "pouring in" thanks to his intervention.
+The remarks were surprising because Trump had recently changed his tune on the issue, saying in February that money was "pouring in" thanks to his intervention.
+He also described the group as "no longer obsolete."

 It's true that NATO members are spending more.
-But the trend started well before Trump was elected, and it will be many years before some members are in a position to hit the group's official spending target.
+But the trend started well before Trump was elected, and it will be many years before some members are in a position to hit the group's spending target.

-Trump, who has declared NATO "no longer obsolete," will meet with leaders from other member nations on Thursday in Brussels.

-Only five of the group's 28 members -- the U.S., Greece, Poland, Estonia and the U.K. -- currently meet the official target of spending 2% of GDP on defense.

 The group is slowly making progress, however.
 In 2014, members pledged to increase their outlays, and collective spending increased the following year for the first time in two decades.